shirasag/Assignments.Client/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Source is in this link: `https://github.com/shirasag/Assignment.API.git`

 ## Backend
 The server is using .Net core 6.0.